MicrosoftDocs/sdk-api/sdk-api-src/content/ktmw32/nf-ktmw32-createtransaction.md

 The time-out interval, in milliseconds.
 If a nonzero value is specified, the transaction will be aborted when the interval elapses if it has not already reached the prepared state.

 Specify zero (0) or INFINITE to provide an infinite time-out.

+#### - UOW [in, optional]

+Reserved.
+Must be zero (0).

+#### - lpTransactionAttributes [in, optional]

+A pointer to a <a href="https://msdn.microsoft.com/56b5b350-f4b7-47af-b5f8-6a35f32c1009">SECURITY_ATTRIBUTES</a>
+      structure that determines whether the returned handle can be inherited by child processes.
+If this parameter is
+      <b>NULL</b>, the handle cannot be inherited.

+The <b>lpSecurityDescriptor</b> member of the structure specifies a
+       <a href="https://msdn.microsoft.com/6512d128-3b0c-4ba7-8709-2fd225389a40">security descriptor</a> for the new
+       event.
+If <i>lpTransactionAttributes</i> is <b>NULL</b>, the object gets a default security descriptor.
+The access control lists (ACL) in the default security descriptor for a transaction come from the primary or impersonation token of the creator.

 ## -returns